N26 is handing over the mic to local businesses during the global pandemic—here’s why

 The delicious result of a shared love for traveling and international cuisines, British-German owners Caroline Grinsted and Tobias Zeller have established Muse Berlin as the local go-to spot for heartwarming international comfort food with friendly service to match.

 They say, “We’re currently offering vouchers, and will be launching a delivery or takeaway service very soon.”
-Keep an eye out for the announcement at instagram.com/museberlin or buy a voucher to use later at museberlin.com/buy-a-voucher.
+Keep an eye out for the announcement at instagram.com/museberlin or buy a voucher to use later at museberlin.com.

 Casa Protea—plant collectors studio